Amazon Explorer: Primates and Parrots Special!

 Our tour will start in the Brazilian city of Manaus (which is readily accessible from the UK and Europe) and will conclude in the equally convenient town of Santarem.
 As on our “Remote Amazonia” tour, we plan to use a very comfortable, air conditioned riverboat which has been specifically designed to allow us to explore areas many other vessels would find impossible to access.
 With a fantastic shaded top deck (which has been described by previous WildWings participants as akin to ‘a mobile canopy tower’) a very low draft and a fantastic crew, this exclusive charter will be able to visit places few tourists have previously been to.

 Immediately prior to joining our vessel, we plan to make an early morning visit to a 40+ metre canopy tower in a forest park not far from Manaus.
-This will give us a completely different perspective on the surrounding forest and on our visit here in 2016 we saw Guianan Red Howler and Pied Tamarin, as well as Paradise Jacamar, Guianan Toucanet, Red-fan Parrot and a host of other species.
+This will give us a completely different perspective on the surrounding forest and on our visits to this reserve in 2016 and 2018 we saw the extremely localised Pied Tamarin.
+There are many bird possibilities here too and these could include Black-faced Hawk, Paradise Jacamar, Guianan Toucanet, Red-fan Parrot and a host of other species.

-Once on our specially chartered expedition boat, our itinerary will remain flexible to maximise on our wildlife opportunities but we will generally travel along the mighty Amazon during the night and then spend our days exploring it’s tributaries visiting remote rivers such as the Madeira, Abacaxis, Maués and Amana.
+Once on our specially chartered expedition boat, our itinerary will remain flexible to maximise on our wildlife opportunities but we will generally travel during the night and then spend our days exploring Amazonian tributaries visiting remote rivers such as the Madeira, Abacaxis, Maués, Amana and Erepucurú.

 We will have three comfortable canoes with us and a maximum of eighteen participants, so each boat with have just six passengers plus a wildlife guide.